 Once we receive your request, we will list the child/young person for discussion at our weekly multiagency triage meeting; following this we will be in touch as soon as possible to share conclusions and next steps with you.

 Salford City Council and our partners have a multi-agency hub called the Bridge Partnership.
-Requests for the neurodevelopmental pathway should be made using the BRIDGE form below.
+Requests for the neurodevelopmental pathway should be made using the online form below.